Dependence of the Black-body Force on Spacetime Geometry and Topology: Correction to the black-body potential due to the spherical sources

 \subsection{The global monopole}

 The case to be analyzed here is that of a global monopole, whose exterior metric is given by \cite{Eugenio,Shi}

-where $\beta^2<1$ is the parameter that gives the deficit in the central solid angle, modifying the spacetime topology.
-In order to calculate the BBF on the atom placed in this spacetime, we redefine the polar angle so that and A solution for $\overline{\theta}$ can be found by multiplying the above expressions and integrating the result, obtaining
+where $\beta^2 = 1 - 8 \pi G\,\eta_0^2 < 1$ is the parameter that gives the deficit in the central solid angle, modifying the spacetime topology.
+In order to calculate the BBF on the atom placed in this spacetime, we redefine the polar angle as $d\tilde{\Omega} = \beta d\Omega$, such that $\tilde{\Omega} = 4\pi \beta$ \footnote{Unfortunately, the corresponding Eqs. (\ref{polarangle})-(\ref{pot_inf}) are not correct in the EPL published paper and even in the EPL erratum.
+We apologize to readers for any inconvenience.}.
+The relation between the modified and non-modified angles at the source is defined as $2\pi\beta (1 - \cos\varphi) = 2\pi (1 - \cos\tilde{\varphi})$ or